rwisecar/scrabble_cheat/README.md

 # scrabble_cheat
-A simple program to help maximize your scrabble score
+A program to help maximize your scrabble score.
+Enter your rack of 7 letters, and the program will return a list of all possible, playable, permutations of that rack along with the associated Scrabble score.